Git-Leon/Leon-Hunter-Public-Portfolio/README.md

     * Development Operations - (DevOps)

 * The following is a list in ascending order of delivery date of some of the relevant processes that were covered and applications that were built during a 14-week program in a single lecture (**90 minutes or less**).
 Demonstrations relied heavily on GitOps, TDD and Cloud Native practices; enforcing version-control, portability and testability across each of the developer’s environments.
 It should be noted that each application, even the creation of the Github repository, was built in front of a live audience of 25 to 30 developers, while polling for and answering questions.
-    * A [JUnit Testing application](https://github.com/curriculeon/maven.java-fundamentals) built with Maven using JUnit5 testing paradigms and conventions for testing input and output of algorithms;
+    * A [simple JUnit Testing application](https://github.com/curriculeon/maven.java-fundamentals) built with Maven using JUnit5 testing paradigms and conventions for testing input and output of algorithms;
         * The intent of building this application for the developers is to demonstrate how to implement proper TDD practices.
 It is critical that this is presented early to the developer to ensure that each demonstration that follows can be built and then tested appropriately.
     * A [crude database-access application](https://github.com/curriculeon/jdbc.project-template) built with Maven using JUnit5 and JDBC to test database connectivity, querying capabilities, and database insertion;
         * The intent of building this application for the developers is to demonstrate how to leverage Java’s JDBC API to connect to delete, create, and connect to a new connection.
 The demonstration included how to switch Driver implementation by modifying the `pom.xml` to specify the JDBC driver.